 I would like to express my gratitude to the Board of Trustees, Investment Advisory Committee, and my staff.
-I would also like to thank City Council and the Mayor of the City of Richmond for your continued support of the Richmond Retirement System.
+I would also like to thank you for your continued support of the Richmond Retirement System.

 Respectfully submitted,

 Leo F. Griffin, CPA Executive Director